 We wish to acknowledge the many people who played an important role in the development of this book.
-Michelle Urban and Jennifer Sawayda played a key role in research, writing, editing, and project management.
+Jennifer Sawayda played a key role in research, writing, editing, and project management.
 We would like to thank Paul Ducham and the Chicago Business Press for their leadership and support of this edition.
-Finally, we express much appreciation to our colleagues and the administration at Texas State University-San Marcos and the University of New Mexico.
+We wish to thank Vitaly Nishanov at the University of Washington for his insightful review of chapters 5 and 6.
+Finally, we express much appreciation to our colleagues and the administration at Texas State University-San Marcos and the Belmont University.